microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/listitem-delta.md

 ### Example 2: Last page request

-The following example shows a request that shows the last page in a set and how to call this API to update your local state.
+The following example shows a request for accessing the last page in a set and how to call this API to update your local state.

 #### Request